pagkly/Zed/Investopedia4/How Investors can Perform Due Diligence on a Company.md

 ### Performing Hard Due Diligence

 In an M&A deal, hard due diligence is the battlefield of lawyers, accountants, and negotiators.
-Typically, hard due diligence focuses on earnings before interest, taxes, depreciation and amortization (EBITDA), the aging of receivables, and payables, cash flow, and capital expenditures.
+Typically, hard due diligence focuses on earnings before interest, taxes, depreciation and amortization (EBITDA), the aging of receivables, and payables, [[Cash Flow|cash flow]], and capital expenditures.

-In sectors such as technology or manufacturing, additional focus is placed on intellectual property and [[physical capital]](https://www.investopedia.com/terms/p/physical-capital.asp).
+In sectors such as technology or [[Manufacturing|manufacturing]], additional focus is placed on intellectual property and [[physical capital]](https://www.investopedia.com/terms/p/physical-capital.asp).

 Other examples of hard due diligence activities include: